gradzikb/vim-abaqus/README.md

 **What is Abaqus filetype plugin?** It is bunch of scripts for VIM to make easier work with Abaqus inputdeck.

-**For whom is the plugin?** Well ... for anyone who works with Abaqus.
-- If you do not work directly with Abaqus inputdeck but use a pre-processor you might try use VIM and the plugin.
-- If you already familiar with Abaqus inputdeck but not use VIM the plugin can be a good reason to switch to VIM.
-- If you already use VIM to work with Abaqus inputdeck you will love the plugin :-)

 ##Main plugin features
 - Syntax highlighting
 - Folding